How to apply to become a Shared Lives carer

 If you’re new to social care, we will help you complete the Care Certificate induction workbook.
 However, if you have a previous qualification in adult social care, we would not expect this.

-Once you've completed your training, you'll be allocated an assessing officer.
+Once you've completed stage 2, you'll be allocated an assessing officer.

 In order to carry out a thorough assessment, the assessing officer will visit you 8 to 10 times.
 They will ask you about your personal history and carry out checks such as Disclosure and Barring Service (DBS) and Health and Safety and will ensure you have the necessary skills and knowledge to be able to support eligible adults.